Skip to content

 A

 Addon.
-A self-contained module that adds tables, endpoints, actions and UI to a host.
+A self-contained module (kind: "Addon") that adds models, endpoints, actions and UI to a host.
 Defined by a manifest and packaged as a bundle.

 Action.
-A non-CRUD operation declared in manifest.actions[].
-The runtime mounts a route and renders a button (with a dialog for input); the addon provides the body.
+A non-CRUD operation declared in contributions.actions[].
+The runtime mounts a route and renders a button — with a confirm, an auto-built modal from declarative fields, or a custom modal.
 See the manifest concept.

 Audit.
 Structured log of every capability check, permission check, and CRUD operation.
 Routed through the kernel's audit hook to a host-defined sink.